Pat Smith (wrestler): High School

 Smith attended Del City High School in Del City, Oklahoma.
 While wrestling in high school, he would win three Oklahoma state championships (1987–1989) and was twice named Most Outstanding Wrestler at the state tournament.

 College

 Smith made wrestling history during his college career, when he became the first wrestler to win four NCAA Division I individual national championships.
 He earned NCAA titles in 1990, 1991, 1992 and 1994.
 He was a member of Oklahoma State teams that won the NCAA team titles in 1990 and 1994.
 Smith ended his college career with a 121-5-2 record, and set the Oklahoma State record for most consecutive wins without a loss with 98 straight.

 Senior level

 Following college, Smith competed in freestyle wrestling.
 He finished second at the 1996 U.S. Olympic Team Trials and second at the 1995 U.S. Freestyle Nationals.
 In total, he was a six-time U.S. Freestyle Nationals All-American.
-Smith won a bronze medal at the 1997 Wrestling World Cup, representing the United States.
+Smith won a bronze medal at the 1997 Wrestling World Cup.